-Before you can improve your credit score, you must obtain your score and be sure that the reports from each agency are correct.
-Fair Isaac, the corporation that invented the original FICO score, offers scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-Also available are information and online tools that help you understand how to improve your credit score.
+Before you can improve your score, you must obtain your score and be sure that the reports from each agency are correct.
+Fair Isaac, the corporation that offered the first FICO credit score, offers scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide information and tools that help you understand how to improve your FICO score.

-You can get a free credit report every year from the three major agencies when you visit AnnualCreditReport.com.
+You can get a free credit report once per year from the three major agencies by visiting AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.